 A German immigrant to the United States, Thomas Nast (1840-1902) is best known for his illustrations and cartoons that were published in Harper’s Weekly’s Journal of Civilization.
 Nast is most associated with his depictions of “Boss Tweed” and “Santa Claus” and for his development and popularization of the donkey and elephant as political party symbols.
-More recently, “bigot,” has become an identifier, due to a large number of anti-Irish, anti-Catholic cartoons.
+More recently, “bigot” emerges as an identifier, due to a large number of anti-Irish, anti-Catholic cartoons he produced.
 Painter, illustrator, engraver – it was Nast’s ability to create scathing caricatures and cartoons that quickly elevated him as the leading artist at Harper’s Weekly.
 After the Tweed series, Harper’s commonly referred to Nast as “Our Special Artist.”
 Nast’s caricatures, oftentimes brilliantly brutal, did not begin or end with Tweed.
 Nast used his pen to expose corruption and hypocrisy wherever he saw it – and he saw almost everywhere.

 Nast remains controversial today.
 His largest body of work, created in the post-Civil War era, reflects attitudes that are inconsistent with a more modern sensibility.
 When his name was placed in nomination for a 2012 induction into New Jersey’s Hall of Fame (Nast moved to Morristown New Jersey in part to escape threats from Tweed sympathizers) a campaign largely waged on the Internet doomed his induction, which was tabled.